ojasvi-2002/project-cafa-aicybersecurity/README.md

 # Adversarial Example Attacks on Tabular Data
 The official repository of [Cost aware Feasible Attack (CaFA) on Tabular Data](TODO-LINK).
 It provides a modular, clean and accessible implementation of CaFA and its variants, complying with [Adversarial Robustness Toolbox framework](https://github.com/Trusted-AI/adversarial-robustness-toolbox/tree/main).
-Thus, it allows: transparency of technical details of our work, future extension of the work and utilizing the attack for practical means (e.g., evaluation of models).
+Thus, it allows: transparency of technical details of our work, future extension of the work and utilizing the attack for practical means (e.g., evaluation of models' robustness).

 <div align="center">
 <img width="600" src="docs/tabular-attack-example-unified.png">